 We’ve put together the answers to some of the most commonly asked questions about our savings accounts.
 If you have a question that we haven’t answered here, please call us on 0345 845 0829.
-Our lines are open 8am to 6pm Monday to Friday (Wednesday from 10am).
+Our lines are open 8am to 6pm Monday to Friday.
 Alternatively, you can also send an email to our customer service team with your enquiry.

 How do I register for Internet Banking?

 Visit our Internet Banking information page to find out how to register.